SamarthDevkar/adaptive-honeypot/README.md

 This project implements an adaptive honeypot that uses AI to detect, classify, and dynamically respond to evolving network threats using tools like Cowrie, Python, and ML models.

+Currently focused on one of the most important network protocols: SSH.

 ## Temporary Project Structure

 - `extract_commands.py`: Extracts commands from Cowrie JSON logs